wangvei/pydefect/sphinx/tutorial.md

 but not a good idea for point-defect calculations.
 For example, we can make a supercell in which a-, b-, and c-axes are mutually orthogonal.
 However, its lattice breaks the original hexagonal symmetry, which reduces the accuracy of the point-defect calculations.
+Furthermore, it prevents determination of point group of defects.

+When the Bravais lattice is rhombohedral, the lattice angle could be too small or too large (e.g., 20 or 160 degrees).
+In such case, a simple supercell expansion is not adequate as the defects do not arrange evenly in the real space.
+Therefore, pydefect expand the cell in a very specific way.
+Details are written elsewhere.

 ### 6. Construction of defect initial setting
 We then create the initial setting file for point defects with the `initial_setting` (=`is`) sub-command.